 Both hook and line fishing and ice fishing are prohibited in the rapids and shoots of waterways with migratory fish stocks and in certain other water areas where fishing has been prohibited on other grounds.

 ELY Centres may also prohibit hook and line fishing and ice fishing in certain special areas.
 In several rod fishing destinations controlled by Metsähallitus, ice fishing and hook and line fishing also require a permit.

 Kalastusrajoitus.fi: Areas where you need a separate fishing permit also for hook and line fishing and ice fishing, or where fishing is prohibited.
 Unfortunately the service is available only in Finnish and in Swedish.

 Excursionmap.fi: Permit areas of Metsähallitus.
 You might need a separate fishing permit also for hook and line fishing and ice fishing, or they might be prohibited.
-Choose "Map layers", "Hunting and fishing", "Fishing areas" and "Angling".
+Choose in the menu "Hunting and fishing", "Fishing areas" and "Rod fishing".